spacetelescope/catkit2/docs/safety.rst

 **Check 1:** All services requiring safety should shut down safely.

 2022-09-12 (Remi Soummer).
 Checked.
-Both hummidity sensors detected the unsafe conditions, DMs were visibly turned off and server shut down.
+Both humidity sensors detected the unsafe conditions, DMs were visibly turned off and server shut down.

 **Check 2:** All services requiring safety should not be able to be restarted automatically